CloudSkills/azure-functions/2-Creating-a-PowerShell-Event-Based-Function/2-Creating-a-PowerShell-Event-Based-Function.md

 ![step2-5-upload-test-file](images/step2-5-upload-test-file.png)

 Switch back to the window or tab where we left the log streaming running within the function.
 After a few moments you will see the function has executed.
 In the log-stream output you will see a JSON body showing the properties and data sent to the function by the Event Grid service, as shown in the image below (the highlighted text is the JSON data).
 You can copy this data to a text editor to observe as you build out the logic of your function.
-For example, there is a property in this JSON body named `subject`.
+For example, there is a property in this JSON output named `subject`.
 To reference or use that in the function itself, you can use now use `$eventGridEvent.subject`.

 ![step2-6-observe-function-log-stream](images/step2-6-observe-function-log-stream.png)